Invest in Communities

 Much of our existing building stock predates the climate extremes we are now experiencing as well as the new technologies that have been developed in response.

-The government should invest in new projects and infrastructure that meet the highest degree of energy efficiency, increasing resiliency against both energy supply disruptions (such as the recent propane shortage in Quebec) and financial shocks, while working toward reducing carbon emissions.
+The government should invest in new projects and infrastructure that meet the highest degree of energy efficiency, increasing resiliency against both energy supply disruptions and financial shocks, while working toward reducing carbon emissions.